haroonawanofficial/XSSInspector-SecurityToolkit-AI-ML/readme.md

 ## Overview

-The world's first fully intelligent and lifelong "The XSSInspector Security AI/ML" is a comprehensive tool designed to detect reflected, stored, and blind (XSS) vulnerabilities in servers/apps at RFC design, forms, crawls, and through advanced AI techniques, including deep learning, natural language processing (NLP), reinforcement learning, and automated payload generation, with accuracy and efficient output.
+World's first Artificial Intelligence (XSS) Cross Site Scripting powered by Machine Learning with extreme fine-tuning designed to detect Reflected, Stored, DOM, and Blind (XSS) vulnerabilities in servers/apps at RFC design, forms, crawls, and through advanced AI techniques with deep and reinforcement learning, (NLP) and automatic payload generation.

+## Creator
 Created and designed by Haroon Ahmad Awan.

 ## Requirements